ShaolingPu/NER/README.md

 # NER
-A repo for Chinnese name entity recognition(NER).
+A repo for Chinese name entity recognition(NER).